VIBER/WHATSAPP 24/7 SUPPORT

-All the grandeur of Saint Petersburg will be revealed in this well-planned private guided tour that boasts 5 most spectacular Imperial Palaces, 3 fantastic churches, topped up by the Aurora Cruiser, Fabergé Museum and the richest collections of the Hermitage Museum.
+All the grandeur of Saint Petersburg will be revealed in this well-planned private guided tour that boasts the 5 most spectacular Imperial palaces, 3 fantastic churches, topped up by the Aurora Cruiser, Fabergé Museum, and the richest collections of the Hermitage Museum.
 See the city from the comfort of your vehicle and pamper yourself with prime-admission guided tours.

 See as many highlights as one can cover within a short period: Aurora cruiser, the first house of St. Petersburg, Nevsky Prospect, numerous rivers and bridges, Kazan Cathedral, Admiralty, Palace Square and the Hermitage museum, the Bronze Horseman monument to Peter the Great, Palace Bridge, St. Nicholas Cathedral, University Embankment with its historical buildings: Kunstkammer, the Academy of Sciences, and Saint Petersburg State University, Menshikov Palace, the Square of Arts with Michael's Palace, the Mosque, the Smolny Convent, the Taurida Palace, the Foundry Prospect with the "Big House" (the KGB headquarters) and many more!

 This fortress, built to deflect Swedish raids, was the city's very first structure.
 While the view from the fortress ramparts is fantastic, the main attraction is Trezzini's Peter and Paul Cathedral, built in 1712.
 Almost all Romanov tsars, including Nicholas II, are buried here.
 There are several other museums scattered around the fortress grounds, like the political prison museum or St. Petersburg history exhibition, and you can buy a special day ticket which enables access to all.